asbjornh/tiny-spring/README.md

 **`damping: number = 10`**

 Damping controls how much friction is applied to the spring.
-You can think about this as how "wobbly" the resulting motion is.
-Lower values result in more wobbly-ness.
+You can think of this as how "wobbly" the resulting motion is.
+Lower values result in more wobblyness.

 **`precision: number = 100`**